Stella is from the UK and has written many articles concerning areas she is familiar with—mostly Devon, Cornwall, Yorkshire, and London.

 Most English resorts offer a competitive range of activities and leisure pursuits.
 A holiday to places such as Brighton (popular with Londoners) Bournemouth in the south, or Blackpool and Scarborough in the north, will provide enough fun and entertainment for all the family even if the sun fails to oblige.

-Whether you decide to stay in a traditional holiday camp, caravan and camping park or seaside hotel or guest house there will be something to suit in your chosen destination.
+Whether you decide to stay in a traditional holiday camp, caravan and camping park, seaside hotel or guest house, there will be something to suit in your chosen destination.
 The traditional seaside boarding house is ideal for those wanting a seafront location with all the amenities of the town nearby but families with several young children will be catered for better in holiday camps that have indoor pools and a wealth of other activities for kids of all ages, whatever the weather.

-Whichever type of accommodation you choose, remember to dispose of your rubbish responsibly and respect the coastal environment so such places can be enjoyed by others and the balance of nature be preserved for future generations.
+Whichever type of accommodation you choose, remember to dispose of your rubbish responsibly and respect the coastal environment so such places can be enjoyed by others and the balance of nature is preserved for future generations.
 Be on your guard all the time when your children are in or near the water and remember to bathe only in designated areas.
-Tides can change suddenly so be wary of the time so that you don't get cut off.
+Tides can change suddenly; be wary of the time so that you don't get cut off.

-Beach lovers who are not bothered about the attractions and those in search of natural coastal landscape will perhaps be better catered for in The South West which boasts the widest selection of unspoilt beaches in England.
-Most of these beaches can be found in Cornwall particularly between Newquay and Padstow on the Atlantic seaboard.
-Cornwall is a peninsular and has a 258 mile long coast with many delightful coves and picturesque harbours facing the English Channel and the Atlantic.
-The Ocean side in the north is famed for its magnificent surf and becomes busy each summer when surfers travel here from all over the UK.
+Beach lovers who aren't bothered about the attractions and those in search of natural coastal landscape will perhaps be better suited for the South West, which boasts the widest selection of unspoilt beaches in England.
+Most of these beaches can be found in Cornwall, particularly between Newquay and Padstow on the Atlantic seaboard.
+Cornwall is a peninsula and has a 258-mile long coast with many delightful coves and picturesque harbours facing the English Channel and the Atlantic.
+The ocean side in the north is famed for its magnificent surf and becomes busy each summer when surfers travel here from all over the UK.

 Beaches are mainly sandy and have their own individual character.
 Constantine Bay sweeps round in a magnificent curve and has a backdrop of sand dunes to provide a natural windbreak against salty sea breezes whereas the beach at Bedruthan Steps is lined by sheer cliffs of granite and rocky outcrops said to have been the stepping stones of giants This beach is a must for photographers but dangerous for bathing due to strong currents.

 Every discerning tourist will require safe bathing and clean beaches in order to enjoy their holiday.
-Cornwall currently has 6 ‘Blue flag’ beaches which mean these locations meet with stringent requirements in order to be granted this coveted award.
+Cornwall currently has six ‘Blue Flag’ beaches, which means these locations meet with stringent requirements in order to be granted this coveted award.

 The county of Devon is blessed with Torbay, an area known as the English Riviera.
 Here there is every possible attraction for a fun filled seaside holiday as well as great beaches.

-Apart from traditional 'fish 'n chips' and Ice cream that everyone associates with the seaside, there are plenty of other foods available that can serve to make your day enjoyable.
-Who can say no to such tasty morsels as Cornish pasties, crab sandwiches,and freshly caught seafood when the brisk sea air whets your appetite?
-Not to mention sweet treats like rock ,clotted cream fudge, candy floss and toffee apples.
-Don't worry too much about the calories—a long walk along the prom or the cliff-tops will soon burn them off!
+Apart from traditional 'fish 'n chips' and ice cream that everyone associates with the seaside, there are plenty of other foods available that can make your day enjoyable.
+Who can say no to such tasty morsels as Cornish pasties, crab sandwiches, and freshly caught seafood when the brisk sea air whets your appetite?
+Not to mention sweet treats like rock, clotted cream fudge, candy floss, and toffee apples.
+Don't worry too much about the calories—a long walk along the prom or the clifftops will soon burn them off!